 Coupled versus bound processes: Since the chemiosmotic theory describes the mechanisms of coupling in OXPHOS, it may be interesting to ask if the electrical and chemical parts of proton translocation are coupled processes.
 This is not the case according to the definition of coupling.
 If the coupling mechanism is disengaged, the output process becomes independent of the input process, and both proceed in their downhill (exergonic) direction (Fig. 2).
-It is not possible to physically uncouple the electrical and chemical processes, which are only theoretically partitioned as electrical and chemical components and can be measured separately.
-If partial processes are non-separable, i.e., cannot be uncoupled, then these are not coupled but are defined as bound processes.
-The electrical and chemical parts are tightly bound partial forces of the protonmotive force, since a flux cannot be partitioned but expressed only in either an electrical or chemical isomorphic format (Table 4).
+It is not possible to physically uncouple the electrical and chemical processes, which are only theoretically partitioned as electrical and chemical components.
+The electrical and chemical partial protonmotive forces, $F{el\uparrow}$ and $F{H+\uparrow,d}$ , can be measured separately.
+In contrast, the corresponding proton flux, $J{H+\uparrow}$ , is non-separable, i.e., cannot be uncoupled.
+Then these are not coupled processes, but are defined as bound processes.
+The electrical and chemical parts are tightly bound partial forces, since the flux cannot be partitioned but expressed only in either an electrical or chemical format, $J{H+\ell e}$ or $J{H+\ell n}$ (Table 4).